nio-blocks/attribute_selector/docs/attribute_selector.md

 Whitelist
 ---
 The block will only notify those signals that are specified in the `Incoming Signal Attributes`configuration.
 If a specified attribute doesn't exist in the signal, it is ignored.
-If only invalid attributes are specified, a blank signal is notified.
+If only invalid attributes are specified, an empty signal is notified.